mixmastamyk/console/docs/additional.rst

 which is also slow to import.

 Fast and inaccurate it is!
-Unless someone would like to write a highly optimized C implementation for kicks, it doesn't seem worth the trouble for this library.
+Unless someone would like to write a highly optimized implementation in C or Assembler for kicks, it doesn't seem worth the trouble for this library.

 ::